Salkantay Trek Glamping Sky Lodge

 Not included

-- Breakfast DAY 1
+- Day 1 breakfast

-- Lunch DAY 4
+- Lunch and dinner on day 4

 - Entrance to the Humantay Lagoon